Hiking on the classic Inca Trail to Machu Picchu

 Inca Trail information

-The Inca Trail 4 Days is one of the most famous trails in South America.
+The Classic Inca Trail 4 Days is one of the most famous trails in South America.
 If you’re looking for a once-in-a-lifetime experience full of adventure, incredible landscapes, rich history, and personal triumph, then hiking the Inca Trail to Machu Picchu in Peru may be just what the doctor ordered!
 Let’s take a quick look at these awesome Inca Trail facts and learn why it is an unforgettable experience!

 Why is the Inca Trail famous?

-The Inca Trail Trek is without a doubt one of the most famous places in Peru.
+The Classic Inca Trail Trek is without a doubt one of the most famous places in Peru.
 You will often hear the Inca Trail described as the "world’s greatest hike" because it combines the best of both worlds: the four-day hike to the spectacular lost city of Machu Picchu that winds through the zone where the snow-capped Andes Mountains crash into the lush high jungle of the Amazon basin.
 Combine the incredible natural scenery with the historical power of hiking along an ancient trail and visiting a number of incomparable Incan ruins along the way.
 All up, this is without a doubt what makes the Inca Trail one of the world’s best hikes!

 Inca Trail Permit